tend2infinity/smartface/README.md

 ### The Logo

 You may find it interesting while you hover over the logo of my app .
+Actually extensive javascript is used for making the logo "tilt" in a very specific manner at different angles as you hover over the logo at different points in the logo .
 Do try it!!

 ### The Search Box

 So basically to detect a face in any image you need to have a link to that image .
+A http link is necessary since our API works in this way .
+As you paste the image link in the search box , the image will open and the face will get detected by a blue highlighted square around the face .
 An easy way of testing this is , just google "face" from where you will find a lot of faces in the image section , right click upon any image and then click on "copy image address" and  then paste it on that search box , wait for a while and then boom! your face will get detected .

 ### Image Count Increment and Rank